Activated charcoal is often used to whiten teeth, but many people don’t know if it’s really safe.

 3. Whitening Power?
 Limited Effects of Charcoal Compared to Other Options

-While charcoal can whiten teeth by removing surface stains, its effects are limited.
+Charcoal may help whiten your teeth by removing surface stains, but its whitening power is limited.

 4. Don’t Ditch the Fluoride!
 Why Charcoal Isn’t a Replacement for Regular Brushing